quorrajs/Quorra-docs/Getting started/Errors & Logging.md

 Log.info('Log message', {'context': 'Other helpful information'});
 ```

 Winston has a variety of additional handlers you may use for logging.
-If needed, you may access the underlying
-Winston instance being used by Quorra:

-$monolog = Log::getMonolog();